joost011/ColocAPI/README.md

 With Colocator you are able to upload your own GWAS summary statistics for colocalization analysis.
 It returns summary files and locus visualization plots to allow for detailed review of the results

+## Data

+This project requires two datasets:
+- A preprocessed version of the eQTLGen phase 1 dataset in HDF5 format
+- A preprocessed version of the Gencode Human Release 43 (GRCh37) file in HDF5 format

+For access to these datasets, contact one of the authors.

 ## Installation

 ### Software Requirements